Whether you like it or not, social media is here to stay.

 Below is a list of some current social media platforms and tips for using them.

-(Note: New platforms are continuing to pop up and there are certainly platforms not listed below that you can use for your marketing strategies.
+(Note: New platforms are continuing to pop up and there are certain platforms not listed below that you can use for your marketing strategies.
 However, the ones listed in this blog post are the ones we recommend the most to clients.

 Have questions or need help with putting together a social media strategy?
 We’re here to help!)